1ndapende/1ndapende/README.md

 - 👋 Hi, I’m @1ndapende
 - 👀 I’m interested in data analytics.
-- 🌱 I’m currently learning SQL and R through the google data analytics certificate.
+- 🌱 I’m currently learning JavaScript as a first step to building a full stack dashboard web app
-- 💞️ I’m looking for help to get google maps to link dynamically to a database with gps coordinate data

 <!---
 1ndapende/1ndapende is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.